 The service level calculates your capacity to complete the standards set in the service level agreement provided to your customers.
 It is an ensemble of services agreed upon as a standard that your company is committed to maintain.
 For instance, you stated to answer 70% of the email requests you receive within 1 business day.
 Monitoring these customer service metrics is important for you to know if you are performing well in comparison to this predefined goal.
 It doesn't really matter which specific metrics you chose, but it is essential to respect these agreements.
 Not evaluating them might let you out of track and some problems might also go unnoticed, delaying the moment you are aware of them and start fixing what has to be.

 For your service level, you can track as many KPIs for customer service as you wish – but what you should aim for is to honor the services you agreed upon and even exceed the targets.
+Eventually, businesses must leverage a data-driven approach to track KPIs and enhance customer service.

 The 3 types of customer service measures